ryanpizzuto/target.en/help/c-implementing-target/c-api-and-sdk-overview/api-and-sdk-overview.md

 `/rest/v1/delivery`

-Throught the [!DNL Target] Delivery API, you can:
+Through the [!DNL Target] Delivery API, you can:

 * Deliver experiences across web, including SPAs, and mobile channels as well as non-browser based IoT devices, such as connected TVs, kiosks, or in-store digital screens.
 * Deliver experiences from any server-side platform or application that can make HTTP/s calls.